burnpiro/erdem.pl/content/posts/2021/2021-05-positional-encoding/positional-encoding.md

     <figcaption>Figure 5: Function values for further indexes, Source: <a href="https://erdem.pl/2021/05/understanding-positional-encoding-in-transformers#positional-encoding-visualization" target="_blank"><i>Positional encoding visualization</i></a></figcaption>
 </figure>

-The values of first 20 positions at the higher indexes are almost constant.
-You can see the same thing in the Fig. 4 where color of the columns 30-50 bearly change.
+The values of the first 20 positions at the higher indexes are almost constant.
+You can see the same thing in Fig. 4 where the color of the columns 30-50 bearly change.
 To see that change we have to plot the values for tens of thousands of positions:

 <figure>
     <img src="position-values-45k.png" alt="Positional encodings for whole period of last index" />